-We empower individuals to become great professionals and outstanding business leaders, who think with clarity and act with confidence and conviction.
-Whatever mode of learning chosen, the Henley MBA proves to be a life-changing experience for many.
-An enriching experience that provides new outlooks that will shape your decisions throughout your life.
+At Henley we empower the individual learners to become great professionals and outstanding business leaders, who think with clarity and act with confidence and conviction.
+Working with their Apprenticeship Tutors they will be encouraged to utilise the new learning to benefit both the teams within which they work and the wider organisation.
+For many the Henley MBA proves to be a life-changing experience.
+An enriching experience that provides new outlooks that will shape their decisions throughout their life.
 Intense, rewarding, challenging, stimulating and relevant.

 The alumni network

-Your cohort and cohorts from previous years are likely to form the most valuable network throughout your career.
-From day one you join the alumni association, a group of 70,000 spread over 150 countries.
+Individual learners will meet with others both on their cohort and likely those on other cohorts from previous years.
+Together they can form the most valuable network throughout their career.
+From day one, they join Henley’s alumni association, a group of over 80,000 spread across 150 countries.
 There are regional and international alumni groups and Special Interest Groups providing a priceless series of events, mentoring programmes, career advice, and industry contacts and information.

-The Executive and Flexible Executive MBA are taught at our Greenlands campus on the banks of the River Thames in Oxfordshire within 30 acres of beautiful conservation parkland.
+The Flexible Executive MBA programme is currently taught at our Greenlands campus on the banks of the River Thames in Oxfordshire within 30 acres of beautiful conservation parkland.
 We are less than an hour’s drive from Heathrow Airport, within easy reach of London and close to many major motorway links.
-It is perfect for quiet reflection as well as stimulating debate with other leading business minds and provides an ideal learning environment for busy executives: you have the space and surroundings required to stretch your mind and think away from the pressures of the office.
+It is perfect for quiet reflection as well as stimulating debate with other leading business minds and provides an ideal learning environment for busy executives: you have the space and surroundings required to stretch your mind and think away from the pressures of the office.*

 Leisure facilities include a fully equipped and professionally staffed fitness centre, outdoor sporting facilities, on-site accommodation and restaurant.

 *Greenlands may not exclusively be used for programme delivery.
 We have the flexibility to deliver the programme at a nationwide set of locations including your own offices if required.